FeerFlores/STM32/software/documentation/src/source/index.rst

 ..
 STM32 Getting Started documentation master file, created by sphinx-quickstart on Thu Mar 13 11:22:00 2025.

-STM32 Getting Started Documentation
+ARM Cortex-M Getting Started Documentation
 =====================================

 Description
 ------------

-This documentation provides a comprehensive guide to getting started with STM32 microcontrollers.
-It includes information on setting up the development environment, installing the necessary software, and writing code for STM32 microcontrollers.
+This documentation provides a comprehensive guide to getting started with ARM Cortex-M microcontrollers.
+It includes information on setting up the development environment, installing the necessary software, and writing code for ARM Cortex-M microcontrollers.

 .. note::
    This documentation is a work in progress.